enTailsGayThings/ptcgp-pack-luck-calculator/README.md

-# Pokemon TCG Pocket Luck Calculator
+# Pokemon TCG Pocket Pack Luck Calculator

 This fan-made calculator uses some simple HTML/CSS/JS to determine how lucky PTCGP players have been with their packs and cards.